Tables are generally used to display raw data, compare your data to previously published data and/or explain variables.

 a.
 Typically you want graphs to have the same y-axis scale so data can easily be compared.

 Figure captions provide all the information a reader would need to understand your figure even if they didn’t read the rest of your paper.
-The basic elements of a figure caption are: title, what is graphed, methods, statistical values (if applicable), and replicates.Please see the example below.
+The basic elements of a figure caption are: title, what is graphed, methods, statistical values (if applicable), and replicates.Please see the examples below from previously published JEI articles.

 In any MicrosoftOffice application you can right click on the figure and select “Save as Image”.
 We recommend saving files as .TIFF or .JPEG.